 Owen O’Connor, MD, PhD, is a Professor of Medicine and Experimental Therapeutics, and the Director of the Center for Lymphoid Malignancies, and Co-Program Director of the Lymphoid Development and Malignancy Program at Columbia University Medical Center.

-Dr O’Connor attained his PhD in Biochemistry and Toxicology from the New York University School of Medicine, followed by a post-doctoral research fellowship in Chemical Engineering.
-He then went on to attain his MD from The University of Medicine and Dentistry of New Jersey, followed then by a residency in Internal Medicine at the New York Presbyterian Hospital at Cornell University Medical Center.
-Following his residency, he went on to perform his Fellowship in Medical Oncology at the Memorial Sloan Kettering Cancer Center (MSKCC), where he was Chief Fellow, and a Fellowship in Clinical Pharmacology at The New York Presbyterian Hospital at Cornell University.
+Dr O’Connor undertook his PhD in Biochemistry and Toxicology from the New York University School of Medicine, followed by a post-doctoral research fellowship in Chemical Engineering.
+He then went on to obtain his MD from The University of Medicine and Dentistry of New Jersey, followed then by a residency in Internal Medicine at the New York Presbyterian Hospital at Cornell University Medical Center.
+Following his residency, Dr O’Connor went on to perform his Fellowship in Medical Oncology at the Memorial Sloan Kettering Cancer Center (MSKCC), where he was Chief Fellow, and a completed a fellowship in clinical pharmacology at The New York Presbyterian Hospital at Cornell University.

-His research interests focus on the discovery and development of novel small molecules for the treatment of hematologic malignancies.
-Dr. O’Connor is an internationally recognized leader in the discovery and development of new drugs for the treatment of hematologic malignancies, in particular lymphoma.
+Dr O’Conner’s research interests focus on the discovery and development of novel small molecules for the treatment of hematologic malignancies.
+He is an internationally recognized leader in the discovery and development of new drugs for the treatment of hematologic malignancies, in particular lymphoma.